neilpeterson/talk-terraform-workshop/03-string-interpolation/README.md

 ## Module Overview

-- String Interpolation
-- Terraform Plan
+Terraform string interpolation allows us to embed values such as resource outputs and variables inside of strings.
+For more information on String Interpolation, see [Terraform Interpolation Syntax] (https://www.terraform.io/docs/configuration-0-11/interpolation.html).

+In this module, you will work with string interpolation.
+You will also be introduced to the `terraform plan` command.

+NOTE: Interpolation Syntax has changed significantly in Terraform Version 0.12.0.
+To use Terraform 0.12.0, switch to the 0.12.0 version of this workshop.

 ## Update configuration to include a Container Instance resource

-Open the previously created configuration found in the main.tf file.
+Open the previously created configuration found in the `main.tf` file.
 The contents should match the following.
 If needed, recreate the file.

 ```
 resource "azurerm_resource_group" "hello-world" {